The Hills Shire

 In combination these three fields accounted for 23,892 people in total or37.4% of All industries.

-In comparison, the Greater Sydney workforce in The Hills Shire employed 26.2% in Management and Commerce; 7.8% in Engineering and Related Technologies and 6.4% in Society and Culture.
+In comparison, the Administrative and Support Services workforce in The Hills Shire employed 26.2% in Management and Commerce; 7.8% in Engineering and Related Technologies and 6.4% in Society and Culture.

-The major differences between the fields of qualifications of the workforce in The Hills Shire and the Greater Sydney workforce were:
+The major differences between the fields of qualifications of the workforce in The Hills Shire and the Administrative and Support Services workforce were:

 - A smaller percentage of local workers qualified in the field of Management and Commerce (19.6% compared to 26.2%)